sourcegraph/sourcegraph-public-snapshot/doc/code_search/reference/language.md

 _repositories_ that contain `package.json` files that contain the term `lodash`.
 All selected results are deduplicated, so if there are multiple content matches in a repository, `select:repo` will still only return unique results.

+A query like `type:commit example select:symbol` will return no results because commits have no associated symbol and cannot be converted to that type.

 **Example:**
 `fmt.Errorf select:repo` [↗](https://sourcegraph.com/search?q=fmt.Errorf+select:repo&patternType=literal)
 `zoektSearch select:file` [↗](https://sourcegraph.com/search?q=zoektSearch+select:file&patternType=literal)